Cray-HPE/sat/docs/man/sat-switch.8.rst

 DESCRIPTION
 ===========

+Note: The 'sat switch' subcommand is deprecated and will be removed in a future release.
+Please use the equivalent 'sat swap switch' command.
+For more information, please see sat-swap(8).

 The switch subcommand disables the ports on a switch, or enables the ports on a switch.
 This can be used during switch replacement, or for other purposes where disabling/enabling all of the ports on a switch